LindsayMichelleAllen/SmartRoutine/documentation/services/user_account_management_service.md

 ### User Account Interface

 The user account interface shall provide methods to:
+* Find an existing user
+* Find all existing users
+* Authenticate an existing user
 * Create a new user
 * Modify an existing user
 * Delete an existing user